 Keeping monkeys in groups is not without its problems.
 The larger the group, the greater the risk of aggression, injury and spread of disease.
 We must therefore constantly monitor how a group is functioning to see if anything is amiss.
 Bringing together individuals who do not know one another also requires a special approach to reduce the risk of injuries as the animals settle their pecking order.

 Despite precautions, we can never completely prevent fighting when we put new groups together, or even at a later stage.
 Both species of macaque live in dominance hierarchies both in the wild and in confinement, and although strict ranks generally reduce the risk of aggression, relationships between individuals are not constant but are continuously tested.
 Ranking changes can also occur in an otherwise stable group.
-The monkeys' relationships with one another at the AFL are documented, and those who do not get on well are separated, and we try to find them new cage mates.
+The monkeys' relationships with one another are documented, and those who do not get on well are separated, and we try to find them new cage mates.

-No monkeys at the AFL are kept in solitary confinement.
+No monkeys at KM-F are kept in solitary confinement.
 Most are housed in small groups of two or three.
 We try to avoid groups of more than ten, because the larger the group, the more complex the social interaction within it.
 It can be quite hard for low-ranking individuals to keep an eye on all of the dominant individuals.
 There is also better contact between keeper and animal if the group is smaller, because low-ranking individuals are then more likely to have the courage to have close dealings with the keeper.

 We therefore pay particular attention to relationships in larger groups – the stability of the group depends largely on how the dominant individual exercises that dominance, and the size of the group needs to be adapted accordingly.
 Large groups also mean a greater need for carefully designed cage interiors, with visual barriers and the best possible use of the available space.